sabith-nadakkavil/Data-Structure/README.md

 # Data-Stucture Hello World

 <br/>
-Data-Structure Hello World in every language ever.
+Data-Structure, Hello World in every language ever.
 Just fork it and add a 'Hello World' program to contribute for hacktober fest and send a Pull Request!!

 ### Get yourself free goodies by just writing a hello world!